 White Prize • Established in 1942 by Horace Glenn White Jr., Class of 1933, and increased in 1943 by friends in his memory.
 Awarded for advanced undergraduate study in economics.

-M. G. White Prize • Awarded annually for the best thesis submitted in American studies.
+M. G. White Prize • The Marni Goldstein White Award recognizes the best Honors Thesis written in American Studies each year.

 Wilde Prize • Established in 1963 by Frazer B. Wilde, LLD, Class of 1958, awarded to a junior or senior for excellence in economics.